siddhi-io/siddhi-io-email/docs/api/latest.md

 ### email *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#sink">(Sink)</a>*

-<p style="word-wrap: break-word">The email sink uses <code>smtp</code> server to publish events via emails.
-The format of the events can be <code>text</code>, <code>xml</code>, or <code>json</code>.
-You can configure parameters for an email sink in the stream definition or the <code>&lt;SP_HOME&gt;/conf/deplyment.yaml</code> file.
-The email source first checks the stream definition for parameters.
-If no parameters are configured there, the email source checks the <code>deployment.yaml</code> file.
-If the parameter configurations are not available in either place, the default values are considered (i.e., if they are available).
-If you need to configure server system parameters that are not provided as options in the stream definition, those should be defined in the <code>yaml</code>file under email sink properties.
-For more information about SMTP server parameters, see [SMTP Transport] (https://javaee.github.io/javamail/SMTP-Transport)</p>
+<p style="word-wrap: break-word">The email sink uses 'smtp' server to publish events via emails.
+Events can be published in the 'text', 'xml' and 'json' formats.
+The user can define email sink parameters in either the 'deployment.yaml' file or the stream definition.
+The email sink first checks whether parameters are given in stream definition, and if they are not provided there, it checks the 'deployment.yaml' file.
+If it is not given in both places, the default values are taken for the optional parameters.
+If you need to configure server system parameters that are not given as options in the stream definition, it is required to define them in the 'deployment.yaml' file under email sink properties.
+For more information about SMTP server parameters, see [JavaMail Transport - SMTP Transport](https://javaee.github.io/javamail/SMTP-Transport)Further, some email accounts require the 'access to less secure apps' option to be enabled ( you can enable it for gmail accounts via thehttps://myaccount.google.com/lesssecureapps URL).</p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```